 The Hail team's mission is to build tools to enable rapid analysis and exploration of massive genetic datasets (10s of TB and tripling yearly).
 We are committed to open science and everything we do is open source.
 We currently develop in Scala, Spark, Python and C/C++ but will use any tools we need to get the job done.

-We're looking for skilled engineers who have a solid CS/engineering background, can quickly write clear, correct code and, for the senior position, have experience working on large, complex projects.
-You don't need experience in biology or our particular technologies.
+We’re looking for senior engineers with experience working on large, complex projects.
+You don’t need experience in biology or our particular technologies, but you must be excited to be challenged and learn new things.
 We work in a highly multi-disciplinary environment with biologists, bioinformaticians, doctors, mathematicians, and operations.
-Self-improvement is a fundamental part of our culture; we want to grow great engineers.
-You must be excited to be challenged and learn new things.

 Like particle physics, astronomy, and tech before, biology has firmly entered the fourth paradigm of data-intensive science in which we measure everything and run computational experiments on the data.
 Genetic datasets for disease association studies now run in the tens of terabytes, doubling every eight months.
 RNA-sequencing datasets measuring gene expression at single-cell resolution are measured in gigabytes but doubling far faster in the quest for a Human Cell Atlas.
 Much of this data comes from the Broad Genomics Platform, the largest producer of human genomics information in the world.